Choose an amazing wardrobe for your little one’s bedroom

 #1 – Marina Two Door Combination Wardrobe

 This wardrobe is brilliant.
-Not only does it have a high rating with buyers on Amazon, but it’s got a fab modern design, with glossy sleek panels.
+It’s got a fab modern design, with glossy sleek panels.

-- Stacks of storage and 2 rails inside
+- Stacks of storage and several rails inside

 - Drawers and a HUGE storage space overhead